 In short, you should not limit yourself to judging an illustrated book evaluating the exact correspondence of the images with the text, but to understand the children’s album as a true fundamental resource for learning for children and also for adults.

-Zeeshan Hussain Bhatti is a Digital strategist&Tech Geek, He’s always exploring new skills with different platforms in writing and marketing industry.
+Zeeshan Hussain Bhatti is a Digital strategist&Tech Geek, He’s always exploring new skill with differents platform in writing and marketing industry.

 linkedin: Zeeshan Hussain Bhatti